Directly to the content

 Guest article by our biohacking expert Andreas Breitfeld

-Light: the reset button for your inner clock
+Light: The reset button for your internal clock

 The most important "lever" right at the start: natural light.
-If it's not completely overcast outside, I get up straight after waking up and go to the window or balcony - ideally with an unobstructed view of the sky.
+If it's not completely overcast outside, I get up immediately after waking up and go to the window or onto the balcony – ideally with a clear view of the sky.

-Why is that?
-Because our retina contains light receptorsthat are directly connected to the suprachiasmatic nucleus in the hypothalamus - our central zeitgeber, so to speak.
-This light signal ensures that melatonin production is stopped and cortisol is released instead - a hormone that activates us and trims the body for performance.
+Why?
+Because our retina contains light receptors, which are directly connected to the suprachiasmatic nucleus in the hypothalamus – essentially our central timekeeper.
+This light signal ensures that melatonin production is stopped and instead Cortisol is released – a hormone that activates us and prepares the body for performance.

-And not just via the eyes: the skin also plays its part.
-Light receptors in the skin also react to sunlight - cold in front of them increases permeability and therefore efficiency.
-This means: More effect with the same amount of light.
+And not just through the eyes: the skin also plays a role.
+Light receptors in the skin also react to sunlight.cold This increases the transmittance and therefore the efficiency.
+This means: greater effect with the same amount of light.

-• 2-3 minute cold shower or - if the day permits - an ice bath
+• A 2-3 minute cold shower or – if the day allows – an ice bath

-Important: Always cold before training.
-This is because cold immediately after intensive exercise can inhibit muscular adaptation (especially muscle building).
+Important: Always cold before trainingBecause exposure to cold immediately after intense exertion can inhibit muscular adaptation (especially muscle growth).

-Aim: To naturally raise testosterone and growth hormone levels through exercise.
-At the same time, insulin resistance - a key marker for healthy ageing and metabolic resilience - improves.
+Goal: To naturally raise testosterone and growth hormone levels through exercise.
+At the same time, this improves...
+Insulin resistance – a key marker for healthy aging and metabolic resilience.

-My favorite method: training with a smart resistance system that allows dynamic, effective strength training.
-I use it regularly at my home in Munich - time-efficient and precise.
+My favorite method: Training with a smart resistance system that allows for dynamic, effective strength training.
+I use it regularly at my home in Munich – it's time-efficient and precise.

 Alternatively, the following are also sufficient: